Cinderella (Lloyd Webber musical): Reception

-In his 5-star review in The Guardian, Chris Wiegand wrote:
+Chris Wiegand, in The Guardian, rated the original West End production of Cinderella 5 stars in his review, writing:

 Wiegand thought Fletcher and Turco "equally excellent", called Onitiri "fantastic", and praised Trehearn, the principals generally, the designs and the choreography.
 He concludes, "It adds up to not so much a ball as a blast: terrifically OTT and silly but warm and inclusive, with relatable, down-to-earth heroes and pertinent points about our quest for perfection and our expectations of each other and ourselves."
 The Times, The Telegraph, The New York Times and most other reviews also commented positively, but Johnny Oleksinski, writing in the New York Post, had a mixed reaction.
 Although he liked the cast and Lloyd-Webber's score, he bemoaned the show’s "joylessness", criticizing the book and direction, and suggesting that the "plodding" production be cut by half an hour.

+By contrast, Bad Cinderella on Broadway in 2023 received largely negative reviews.
+Jesse Green of The New York Times said the show was "surprisingly vulgar, sexed-up and dumbed-down: a parade of hustling women in bustiers and shirtless pec-rippling hunks."
+Naveen Kumar of Variety referred to it as "a muddled and momentum-less retooling of the familiar fairy tale in search of a coherent point of view as if it were a glass-slippered foot."
+Oleksinski of The New York Post gave the show only one star out of four, calling it "a mess with multiple personality disorder.
+From start to finish during this perplexing and often dull fairytale spin – and, oh, does it spin – you’re never entirely sure what you’re watching or why you’re watching it."
+In a mixed opinion, Emlyn Travis of Entertainment Weekly gave the show a "B" grade; she liked some of the performances but remarked that "nothing could save [the show's] overall storyline from slowly and sadly disintegrating like a pumpkin carriage after midnight."

 Concept album

 A concept album of the show was released on 9 July 2021 on Polydor Records, featuring Fletcher, Turco, Hamilton-Barritt and special guests including Adam Lambert as Prince Charming, Helen George as The Queen, cameo appearances of Sarah Brightman and Emerald Fennell, and a bonus track version of "Only You, Lonely You" performed by Todrick Hall.
-The recording also includes the song "The Vanquishing of the Three-Headed Sea Witch", performed by Lambert as Prince Charming, which was cut from the original production.
+The recording also includes the song "The Vanquishing of the Three-Headed Sea Witch", performed by Lambert as Prince Charming, which was cut before the original production.
 The album does not include the Entr'acte at the start of Act 2 (a reprise of the musical themes from the first act), or the Bows section after the finale (a musical reprise of The Wedding Party/Bad Cinderella/I Know I Have a Heart).

 It was nominated for the Grammy Award for Best Musical Theater Album.